gruntjs/grunt-contrib-connect/README.md

   return [
     // Serve static files.
     connect.static(options.base),
+    // Serve some files from outside the project at /images {'/images': connect.static('~/images')},
     // Make empty directories browsable.
     connect.directory(options.base),
   ];
 }
 ```

 Lets you add in your own Connect middlewares.
-This option expects a function that returns an array of middlewares or an object that maps paths to arrays of middlewares.
-When mapping middlewares to specific paths, the default behavior for the root path will be maintained unless the returned object overrides it.
-See the [project Gruntfile][] and [project unit tests][] for a usage example.
+This option expects a function that returns an array of middlewares or objects that map a path to a middleware or a mix of both.
+See the [project Gruntfile][] and [project unit tests][] for usage examples.

 [project Gruntfile]: Gruntfile.js
 [project unit tests]: test/connect_test.js